 Oracle Setup

-Please note it is the client’s responsibility to have database installed and running correctly and readily accessible PRIOR to the on-site installation performed by NCR Corporation.
+Note: It is the client’s responsibility to have the database installed and running correctly and readily accessible PRIOR to the on-site installation performed by NCR Corporation.

-Additionally, it is the client’s responsibility to prepare and agree with NCR Cash Management the information contained within the Hardware/Software Environment readiness (separate documentation) prior to the on-site installation.
+Additionally, it is the client’s responsibility to prepare and agree with NCR Cash Management on the information contained within the Hardware/Software Environment readiness (separate documentation) prior to the on-site installation.
 This document, along with the Technical Overview document, shall serve as a basis for architectural consideration.

-These instructions primarily refer to Oracle scenario.
+These instructions primarily refer to the Oracle scenario.
 If using SQL Server instead, similar advice may apply.

 Configuration

-Verify the Oracle memory settings are correctly defined and do not fall below minimum memory requirements necessary for running OptiSuite (refer to Oracle Installation document for more information on minimum memory requirements).
-Please co-ordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used by the bank in Oracle environment.
+Verify the Oracle memory settings are correctly defined and do not fall below the minimum memory requirements necessary for running OptiSuite (refer to the Oracle Installation document for more information on minimum memory requirements). kindly, coordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used by the bank in the Oracle environment.

 The application's queries use many joins in the SQL statements.
 These joins usually exceed the default sort_area_size.
 Change the Oracle sort_area_size from 524288 to at least 1524288 on both the Running and SPFile pages (check on the radio button within the “Memory” tab of the Oracle DB Management Console).
-The sort area size must be changed in both the Running and SPFile tabs in order for enough memory to be allocated for some of the larger SQL queries.
-When it is only changed in the Running tab, it will reset back to the default whenever database is restarted.
+The sort_area_size must be changed in both the Running and SPFile tabs for enough memory to be allocated for some of the larger SQL queries.
+When it is only changed in the Running tab, it will reset back to the default whenever the database is restarted.

 Tablespaces